Avanade/UnitTestEx/README.md

 ## HTTP-triggered Azure Function

-Unfortunately, at time of writing, there is no `WebApplicationFactory` equivalent for Azure functions. _UnitTestEx_ looks to simulate by self-hosting the function, managing Dependency Injection (DI) configuration, and invocation of the underlying method.
+Unfortunately, at time of writing, there is no `WebApplicationFactory` equivalent for Azure functions. _UnitTestEx_ looks to simulate by self-hosting the function, managing Dependency Injection (DI) configuration, and invocation of the specified method. _UnitTestEx_ when invoking verifies usage of `HttpTriggerAttribute`(https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) and ensures a `Task<IActionResult>` result.

 The following is an [example](./tests/UnitTestEx.NUnit.Test/ProductControllerTest.cs).